AlexanderPanagyurski/cyberattack-severity-analysis/README.md

 - The statistical tests did **not** provide enough evidence for strong significant differences in the tested cases.

-- The predictive models showed **limited performance**, especially for **Cyber Security Attacks**, which suggests that the available features do not explain severity very well on their own.
+- The predictive models showed **limited performance**, especially for **Global Cybersecurity Threats (2015-2024)**, which suggests that the available features do not explain severity very well on their own.

 ### Final Conclusion
 No single variable appeared to be a strong standalone driver of cyberattack severity in these datasets.
 Instead, severity seems to depend on a more complex combination of factors.